 Another valuable approach is to perform competitor research.
 Look at the Google Business Profiles of your top local competitors to see which categories they have selected.

-The most efficient way to do this is to run a rank tracking scan in Local Falcon, look at the list of competitors found in the scan, and examine their Google Business Profile categories.
+The most efficient way to do this is to run a GBP rank tracking scan in Local Falcon for a keyword related to what your business does, look at the list of competitors found in the scan, and examine their Google Business Profile categories.

 If you notice that a competitor is using a category that you haven't yet added, but that accurately describes an aspect of your business, it may be worth considering adding that category to your profile.